github/CodeSearchNet/BENCHMARK.md

 ## Submitting runs to the benchmark

-The Weights & Biases (W&B) benchmark  tracks and compares models trained on the CodeSearchNet dataset by the global machine learning research community.
+The [Weights & Biases (W&B)](https://www.wandb.com) [benchmark](https://app.wandb.ai/github/codesearchnet/benchmark) tracks and compares models trained on the CodeSearchNet dataset by the global machine learning research community.
 Anyone is welcome to submit their results for review.

 ## Submission process

 ### Requirements

 There are a few requirements for submitting a model to the benchmark.
-- You must a have a run logged to [W&B](https://app.wandb.ai)
+- You must a have a run logged to [W&B](https://app.wandb.ai).
 - Your run must have attached inference results in a file named  `model_predictions.csv`.
 You can view all the files attached to a given run in the browser by clicking the "Files" icon from that run's main page.
 - The schema outlined in the submission format section below must be strictly followed.